Top 5 fastest ever Goodwood Festival of Speed hillclimb cars

 We got a brand new all-time record this year

-Over the last 29 years, the Goodwood Festival of Speed has seen many a phenomenal car roar its way past Goodwood House in the event’s timed runs.
-From pre-war Grand Prix veterans to the latest and greatest road and racing cars, some incredibly special machines have been put through their paces on the 1.16-mile course.
+Since its inception in 1993, the Festival of Speed has seen many a phenomenal car roar — or whoosh, in the case of electric vehicles — its way past Goodwood House in the event’s timed runs.
+From pre-war grand prix veterans to the latest and greatest road and racing cars, some incredibly special machines have been put through their paces on the 1.16-mile course.

 When the 2002 British Hillclimb Champion Graeme Wight Jr rocked up to the following year’s Goodwood Festival of Speed, many expected a quick time from the driver.
 Few would’ve expected him to get so close to the outright record, though — but that’s exactly what Wight Jr did when he completed his run of just 42.9sec in a Gould GR51 hillclimb-special.